Future Fields is tackling cultured meat’s biggest problem – TechCrunch

 “It was all just our interesting crazy side project that we never thought would turn into a business,” said Jalene Anderson-Baron.
 “That has evolved into a successful business idea over the last year.”

-Initially, the trio had hoped to launch their own cultured meat brand to sell lab grown chicken to the world, but after four months spent experimenting in the lab, Matt Anderson-Baron and the rest of the team, decided to pivot and begin work on a new growth serum.
+Initially, the trio had hoped to launch their own cultured meat brand to sell lab-grown chicken to the world, but after four months spent experimenting in the lab, Matt Anderson-Baron and the rest of the team decided to pivot and begin work on a new growth serum.
 All thanks to Tim Hortons.

 “Our MVP was a chicken nugget.
-It worked out to be about $3,000 per pound… Which is obviously not a lucrative business model.
-Given that the aims was to produce something price comparable to meat,” said Anderon-Brown.
+It worked out to be about $3,000 per pound… which is obviously not a lucrative business model, given that the aim was to produce something price comparable to meat,” said Anderson-Brown.
 “We shifted to focus on a new medium that would be economically viable.
 Originally we intended it for something that just we used.
 We didn’t realize at first the novelty of our product and how beneficial it would be to the industry.
 About eight months ago we decided to pivot and make that growth medium our product.”

 Now, as it gets ready to leave the Y Combinator accelerator program, the company has some paid contracts in place and will be rolling out the first couple of pilot product lines of its cell growth material for shipment within the next month.

 The potential demand for the company’s product is huge.
-Alpha Meats, Shiok Meat, Finless Foods, Memphis Meats, Meatable, Mosa Meat, Aleph Farms, Future Meat Technologies, Lab Farm Foods, and Eaat, are all companies developing lab grown alternatives to meat and fish.
+Alpha Meats, Shiok Meat, Finless Foods, Memphis Meats, Meatable, Mosa Meat, Aleph Farms, Future Meat Technologies, Lab Farm Foods and Eaat are all companies developing lab-grown alternatives to meat and fish.
 All told, these companies have raised well over $200 million.
 Some of the biggest names in traditional meat production like Tyson Foods are investing in meat alternatives.

 “It’s about getting the price at scale.
 The companies that are using smaller volumes are bringing it down 10 to 100 times cheaper.
 We can do that.
 But our superpower is producing the growth medium at scale and doing it 1,000 times cheaper,” said Matt Anderson-Brown.
 “We’re talking about $2 to $3 per liter at scale.”